cmcfarlane/meta/Reading-List.md

 Pettit, Becky. *Invisible Men: Mass Incarceration and the Myth of Black Progress*.
 Russell Sage Foundation, 2012.

-Pierce, Jessica. *The Last Walk: Reflections on Our Pets at the End of Their Lives*.
-University of Chicago Press, 2012.

 Reed, Isaac Ariail. *Interpretation and Social Knowledge: On the Use of Theory in the Human Sciences*.
 University of Chicago Press, 2011.

 Rhodes, Lorna. *Total Confinement: Madness and Reason in the Maximum Security Prison*.
 University of California Press, 2004.